bwyss/self-hosted-home-camera-setup/README.md

 At the end of the instalation it will tell you the IP address thatCasoOS will be running on, in my case: [http://10.0.0.32/](http://10.0.0.32/), you should be able to access this address from any device that is on your home network.

 ### Step 4 Install Frigate
-CasaOS has a nifty app store, but it does not include Frigate, [so here is a guied for that](https://www.youtube.com/watch?v=y6YW1OvoDK4&t=204s).
+CasaOS has a nifty app store, but it does not include Frigate, [so here is a guide for that](https://www.youtube.com/watch?v=y6YW1OvoDK4&t=204s).

-I skipped the step for installing the Frigate config and jsut added my own after the installation.
+I skipped the step for installing the Frigate config and just added my own after the installation.
 To add the Frigate config, go to the CasaOS home screen and click on files.
 Then navigate to DATA/AppData/frigate/config and open the config.yml file.
 Refer to the [Frigate docs](https://docs.frigate.video/) for configuring this for your needs, but here is a sample to get you started:

 ```bash
 mqtt: